For both organisations:

 As the “home” of the Chinese cardiovascular physician, CCCP is composed of qualified practitioners engaged in cardiovascular medicine, cardiovascular emergency medicine and cardiovascular disease in the elderly, as well as healthcare workers and other technical personnel.
 The CCCP provides the members with technical training, academic courses, qualification test, legal rights protection and legal aid to protect the members’ legal rights.

 The Chinese Journal of Cardiology (ISSN 0253-3758 / CN 11-2148/R) is the official journal of the CSC and was first published in February 1973.
-The current editorial board is composed of 90 renowned cardiovascular experts including Dr HU Dayi as the chief editor.
+The current editorial board is composed of renowned cardiovascular experts including Dr Gao RUNLIN as the editor in chief.
 Target readers are doctors in cardiovascular disease prevention, medicine and scientific research and the journal occupies the biggest reader group and circulation of all professional cardiovascular journals in China.
 It ha thus been recommended by many international organisation and included by MEDLINE, BIOSIS, AJ, VINITI, BA, TOXCENTER, CJFD, CBM and the Chinese Academic Journals comprehensive Citation Report.
 Chinese Journal of Cardiology was changed from quarterly to bimonthly journal in 1987.

 secretary general Ms Mary Yin - representing the President of the